pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p class="location">Change the last paragraph before the EXAMPLE as follows:</p>

 <p>
-The prefix “D:” shall be present, the year field (YYYY) shall be present and all other fields may be present but only if all of their preceding fields are also present.
+The prefix "D:" shall be present, the year field (YYYY) shall be present and all other fields may be present but only if all of their preceding fields are also present.
 The APOSTROPHE following the hour offset field (HH) shall only be present if the HH field is present.
 The minute offset field (mm) shall only be present if the APOSTROPHE following the hour offset field (HH) is present.
 The default values for MM and